octobercms/october/README.md

 The best place to learn October is by [reading the documentation](http://octobercms.com/docs) or [following some tutorials](http://octobercms.com/support/articles/tutorials).

-You can also watch these introductory videos for [beginners](https://vimeo.com/79963873) and [advanced users](https://vimeo.com/172202661).
+You may also watch these introductory videos for [beginners](https://vimeo.com/79963873) and [advanced users](https://vimeo.com/172202661).

 ### Installing October